-- Ensure that the external water container is full. - An umbilical hose with baffle is supplied with your caravan to connect between the inlet and agua roll or similar container. - Close all of the taps (kitchen sink, bathroom, shower) except one, which should be open in the hot position. - Ensure that the water heater drain valve is closed (move the Yellow handle on the floor near the water heater to a horizontal position). - Switch the pump on using the button on the control panel.
+- Ensure that the external water container is full. - Close all of the taps (kitchen sink, bathroom, shower) except one, which should be open in the hot position. - Ensure that the water heater drain valve is closed (move the Yellow handle on the floor near the water heater to a horizontal position). - Switch the pump on using the button on the control panel.
 Water will flow through the open tap after a short time.
 This tap can then be moved to the cold position and again after a short time water will flow. - Repeat the procedure at each tap, including the external shower point (model specific) - When using a mains water connection the pump will still need to be switched on to supply water to the water heater, taps and shower. - If a mains water connection is used, please ensure this is a Truma Waterline connection, which has a built in pressure reducing valve. - To drain / winterise the system please see separate details later in this handbook.